 - Human rights will take a drastic hit

-‘Boris will only get to the top with the support of the Conservative right.
+‘Boris only got to the top with the support of the Conservative right.
 So expect him to appoint right wingers to many positions in order to increase his popularity in the House, and further his chance of gaining votes.
 In practice, that means cutting worker’s rights, attacking trade unions, and putting other protections for people at work at risk.
 It will also mean the end of the trend towards men being encouraged to have paternity leave.
 And probably less money for childcare too.’

 - He’ll allow Ministers to get on with their jobs without interference